nobitagit/Silver-Cherry/README.md

 h3 { font-size: 28px; font-size: 2.8rem; margin-bottom: 9px; }
 ```
 If you want to read more on this topic then [here](http://snook.ca/archives/html_and_css/font-size-with-rem) you go.

-Site title and Headings use Lobster and Homenaje from Google Fonts.

 ##Other features